xe1gyq/giekis/documentation/Telegram.md

 # Telegram

 > A new era of messaging.
 Telegram is a cloud-based mobile and desktop messaging app with a focus on security and speed.
+[Homepage]()

 > Telegram Web Version 0.5.4 [Homepage](https://web.telegram.org/#/im)